natsxki/face-search/README.md

 <br>

-*A little local Python app that hunts down every picture of a specific person* *hiding in a big messy album — powered by facial recognition + FAISS.*
+*A little local Python app that hunts down every picture of a specific person in a big album* *powered by facial recognition + FAISS.*

 </div>